-There would be minor increase in weapons use under Alternative 2 compared to Alternative 1; however, the types of impacts and locations of impacts would be the same as those described for testing under Alternative 1.
+There would be a minor increase in weapons use under Alternative 2 compared to Alternative 1; however, the types and locations of impacts would be the same as those described for testing under Alternative 1.
 Because impacts to individual birds or bats, if any, are expected to be minor and limited, no long-term consequences to individuals are expected.
 Accordingly, there would be no consequences to any bird or bat populations, and weapons noise will not have a significant adverse effect on populations of migratory bird species.

 Pursuant to the ESA, weapons noise during testing activities described under Alternative 2 will have no effect on piping plover critical habitat.
 Weapons noise during testing activities described under Alternative 2 may affect Indiana bats, northern long-eared bats, piping plovers, Bermuda petrels, roseate terns, and red knots.
-The Navy will consult with the USFWS as required by Section 7(a)(2) of the ESA in that regard.

-3.9.3.1.7.3 Impacts from Weapons Noise Under No Action Alternative

-Impacts from Weapons Noise Under No Action Alternative for Training and Testing Activities
+3.9.3.1.7.3 Impacts from Weapons Noise Under No Action Alternative Impacts from Weapons Noise Under No Action Alternative for Training and Testing Activities